 Can you change or rearrange your Instagram grid?

 The answer is yes and no. Instagram won’t allow you to play with existing content, so what’s published can’t be rearranged.
+Unless you’ve got Planable.
 However, you still have two workarounds.

 Repost everything.
 Now don’t get scared.
 I have “only” 400 posts on Instagram and there’s nothing I’d hate more than having to save all my pictures and videos and post them all over again.
 But melancholy is stronger, so if I were to rearrange my grid, damn sure I’ll repost all the moments that marked my school years and sunny summers.
 And it won’t even take me that long, because I can upload them in Planable.
 Simply drag and drop your posts however you like and schedule or publish them with a single click.
+For single image and single video grid posts, Planable does this automatically.
 Not so scary anymore, right?

 And finally, it’s time to create some Instagram waves, right?
-You bring the photos, I’ll show you the best Instagram grid apps you can use.
+You bring the photos, I’ll show you the best Instagram grid apps you can use to mock Instagram feeds.

 For design, use Snapseed